TE1: Planting standard hedgerow tree

 • drive a clearly visible stake into the hedgerow on either side of the tree

-• stake and tie each tree securely, using material appropriate to the size and species of the tree
+• stake and tie each tree securely using material appropriate to the size and species of the tree

-• maintain stakes and ties until the tree is established
+• maintain stakes and ties until the tree is established – remove them when the tree no longer needs support

-• prevent livestock and wild animal damage
+• protect trees from livestock and wild animal damage

 • control weeds until the trees have established